MA Communication Sciences and Disorders: FAQs

 Interviews are required for students short-listed as potential candidates for the master’s program.
 Any student who interviews but is not accepted for the program will be wait listed.

 We would like to know as soon as possible, but in any case, no later than April 15, which is the deadline across the U.S. agreed by the Council of Academic Programs in Communication Sciences and Disorders (CAPCSD).
-No school should ask you for a commitment prior to this date.
+No school should pressure you for a commitment prior to this date.

 You must apply through the CSDCAS process.